pagkly/Zed/Investopedia3/The Truth About Limited Liability Companies.md

 The primary reason business owners opt to take the LLC route is to limit the principals' liability.
 Many view an LLC as a blend of a partnership, which is a simple business formation of two or more owners under an agreement, and a corporation, which has certain liability protections.

 Although LLCs have some attractive features, they also have several disadvantages, especially concerning the structure of a corporation.
-Depending on state law, an LLC may have to be dissolved upon the death or bankruptcy of a member.10 This is in [contrast to a corporation](https://www.investopedia.com/ask/answers/042015/what-caused-american-industrial-revolution.asp), which can exist in perpetuity.
+Depending on state law, an LLC may have to be dissolved upon the death or bankruptcy of a member.10 This is in [[contrast to a corporation]](https://www.investopedia.com/ask/answers/042015/what-caused-american-industrial-revolution.asp), which can exist in perpetuity.
 An LLC may not be a suitable option when the founder's ultimate objective to become a publicly-traded company.

 ## Limited Liability Company vs. Partnership

 The primary difference between a partnership and an LLC is that an LLC separates the business assets of the company from the personal assets of the owners, insulating the owners from the LLC's debts and liabilities.11

 An LLC can function in the same way a partnership does, in that the company's profits pass through to the tax returns of the owners.2 Losses can be used to offset other income but only up to the amount invested.
-If the LLC has organized as a partnership, then it must file [Form 1065](https://www.investopedia.com/terms/f/form-1065.asp).
+If the LLC has organized as a partnership, then it must file [[Form 1065]](https://www.investopedia.com/terms/f/form-1065.asp).
 (Otherwise, if members have elected to be treated as a corporation, then Form 1120 is filed).12

 In the event of a sale or transfer of the business, a business continuation agreement is the only way to ensure the smooth transfer of interests when one of the owners leaves or dies.
 Without a business continuation agreement, the remaining partners must dissolve the LLC and create a new one if a partner files bankruptcy or dies.